zchen12wpi/curate_nd/architecture/Goals.md

 - Create separate works in CurateND for each version
 - Allow files to have multiple versions
 - Represent multiple expressions and manifestations of a work in a uniform way in CurateND
-- Support SemVer for software housed in CurateND
+- OPTIONAL: Support SemVer for software housed in CurateND

 ## PRESERVE
 - Store data and metadata in a digital preservation system